christc4/websites-2024/archive.avsbq.org/misc/personal/school/a_level/geography/physical/essay_prep.md

 Predicte impacts of climate change, caused by changes in the cabron budget on this region include the following, firstly an increase in temperature of 2-3c by 2050, which is likely to reuslt in increased rates of evapotranspiratin and a more vigourous hydrological cycle. sea temperatures are exptected to warm too, praticularly in the pacific ocean, this will have a knock on effect o the el nino southern oscialation, which is likely to occur more fruequently

 Secondly a decrease in precipiatin durin gthe dry season which can last up to four months of the year is expcected.
 Reduced rainfall and prolonged drought are features of an el nino year and these could therefore be experienced more frequently, it is also possile that there will be more intense rainfall during the wet season.

+### Carbon and water cycle

+One can argue, the carbon cycle is entirely dependent upon the water cycle, without the cycling of water throughout the lithosphere, cryosphere and atmosphere, there could be no carbon cycle.